 Other options in the settings can limit users to a single response per account, enable response edits, and the ability to review responses after users send their survey forms.

 On the presentation settings, you can add a progress bar.
 It informs users on how far along they are on the form by showing their completed percentage.
-It helps keep users stick long enough to finish answering all the questions.
+It helps keep users stuck long enough to finish answering all the questions.

 The quiz settings can assign correct answers and point values to your questions.
 It might not help businesses, but it is an ideal tool for the education sector.